flimflam-austin/hugo-cms-test/content/quick_reads/20180626-18-06-25-great-straw-debate/index.md

       Flip: What Impact?
     _key: card-2-36f439e8-242a-40dd-b3b8-b8cde914e3fb
   - order: 2
+    useCheckmark: false
     body: >-
       ## Impact?
 Data Debate

-      * You’ll see this number A LOT: **Americans use an est. 500,000,000 straws a day** (that would mean every single American uses more than 1 straw a day).
+      * You’ll see this number A LOT:**Americans use an est. 500,000,000 straws a day** (that would mean every single American uses more than 1 straw a day).